Web Page Translation in Safari on Mac

-Safari analyzes each webpage you visit to determine its language.
+Safari analyses each web page you visit to determine its language.
 This determination is made entirely on your device.
-If the webpage can be translated to any of your preferred languages, you can choose to translate it.
-If you translate, Safari will send the webpage’s contents (including the full text) to Apple’s servers for translation.
-After the translation is complete, Apple will discard the contents of the webpage.
+If the web page can be translated to any of your preferred languages, you can choose to translate it.
+If you translate, Safari sends the webpage’s contents (including the full text) to Apple’s servers for translation.
+After the translation is complete, Apple discards the contents of the webpage.

 Note: The availability of translations and the number of languages that can be translated may vary by country or region.

-If the webpage was not viewed in Private Browsing mode, then Safari will also send the webpage’s address to Apple.
-Apple will store the address for up to 5 years to improve Apple’s products, services, and technologies.
-Since Apple does not store the contents of webpages you translate, only publicly accessible webpages will be used to improve Apple’s products, services, and technologies.
+If the webpage was not viewed in Private Browsing mode, then Safari also sends the webpage’s address to Apple.
+Apple stores the address for up to 5 years to improve Apple’s products, services and technologies.
+Since Apple does not store the contents of webpages you translate, only publicly accessible webpages are used to improve Apple’s products, services and technologies.

-In order to provide you with a better browsing experience, after translating a particular webpage, other webpages in the same domain that you visit within the same tab may also be translated.
-Safari will stop automatically translating when you visit a webpage that is no longer in the same original language, or a webpage on a different domain.
+In order to provide you with a better browsing experience, after translating a particular web page, other web pages in the same domain that you visit within the same tab may also be translated.
+Safari stops automatically translating when you visit a webpage that is no longer in the same original language or a webpage on a different domain.